zuestmedia/zmplugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-ZMPlugin is an extension for WordPress themes based on the ZM-Theme-Framework and extends ZMT-Themes with various options and customizer settings.
+ZMPlugin contains various extensions & features for WordPress websites that any project may need.
+This includes a cookie banner, tracking integration, private mode for development or updates, SMTP mail for sending mails and more...

 == Description ==

-[ZMPlugin](https://zuestmedia.com/plugins/) is an extension for WordPress themes based on the [ZM-Theme-Framework](https://zuestmedia.com/themes/) (ZMT) and extends ZMT-Themes with various options and customizer settings.
-This plugin can also be used as a "standalone" plugin in a reduced scope.
+[ZMPlugin](https://zuestmedia.com/plugins/) is the ZuestMedia basic plugin for WordPress websites and contains several features & extensions that every webmaster needs:

+1. cookie consent banner (DSGVO compliant).
+2. tracking & analytics integration (GA4, Tagmanager, Matomo).
+3. private mode for websites in development or temporary forwarding/redirection.
+4. send WordPress emails via SMTP server.
+5. display options for dashboard and login form.

+Also, all ZuestMedia themes based on [ZMTheme-Framework](https://zuestmedia.com/themes/) will be extended with theme settings, customizer settings and desing explorer.

 == Plugin Features ==

-= Block Patterns =
-Access to a selection of pre-built block patterns that can be easily inserted in the WordPress Gutenberg editor.

-= Block Templates <sup>*</sup> =
-ZMT themes use block templates to display content statically or dynamically.
-All block templates can be edited using the WordPress Gutenberg editor.

 = Cookie Consent Banner =
 Cookie Consent Banner for GDPR compliant integration of Google Analytics, Google Tag Manager and Matomo (self-hosted).

-= Customizer settings <sup>*</sup> =
-When using a WordPress theme based on the ZM theme framework, additional customizer settings are displayed.

-= Design Explorer <sup>*</sup> =
+= Tracking & Analytics =
-The design explorer offers the possibility to import directly prefabricated starter designs.
+Google Analytics 4, Google Tag Manager or Matomo (self-hosted) can be integrated.
+GDPR compliant if desired, if Cookie Consent banner is enabled.

 = Private Mode =
 Private mode to redirect visitors to the login form or to a page of their choice.
 Useful for maintenance work or not yet finished websites.

-= Tracking & Analytics  =
-Google Analytics 4, Google Tag Manager or Matomo (self-hosted) can be integrated.
-GDPR compliant if desired, if Cookie Consent banner is enabled.

-= WP Mail SMTP =
+= SMTP Mail =
 Send all mails sent via wp_mail() from your own SMTP server.
 Works for all system mailings and also with contact form 7.

 = WP Dashboard Options =